How does a secure income work?

 - Your entitlement to state benefits could be affected

-The amount of income and/or tax-free cash you take from your retirement savings could affect your entitlement to means-tested state benefits, this includes such things as housing benefits and council tax reductions.
+The amount of income and/or tax-free cash you take from your pensions savings could affect your entitlement to means-tested state benefits, this includes such things as housing benefits and council tax reductions.

 What happens when I die?

-Unless you've chosen to pass on some of your income to your loved ones or set a 'guarantee period', your retirement income payments will stop when you die.
+Unless you've chosen to pass on some of your income to your loved ones or set a 'guarantee period', your pensions income payments will stop when you die.

 Remember - you can shop around